tristan957/tristan.partin.io/content/blog/the-church-of-big-tech/index.md

 I don't necessarily want this blog to go on forever, but at this point the purpose should be clear.
-Time and time against people say that working at X or specifically FAANG is their dream.
+Time and time against people say that working at X or specifically Big Tech is their dream.
 Every time I hear someone say that, I just have to sit back and think:

 - Is your dream to faciliate anti-competitive behaviors?